symfony/symfony-docs/reference/dic_tags.rst

             ->addTag('routing.loader')
         ;

-.. dic_tags-monolog
+.. _dic_tags-monolog

 Using a custom logging channel with Monolog
 -------------------------------------------

-Monolog allows to share the handlers between several logging channel.
+Monolog allows to share the handlers between several logging channels.
 The logger service uses the channel ``app`` but you can change the channel when injecting the logger in a service.

 .. configuration-block::